 Here you can really see how the dots work, becoming smaller the lighter the gradient becomes.

-Finally for the mouth I decide to experiment a bit more with the values, and have Channel 1 and 4 much higher than the other two.
+Finally, for the mouth, I decide to experiment a bit more with the values of the mesh before applying the halftone.

 4. Use Dot Swatches for the Background